Innmind/MediaType/README.md

 $type->toString(); // application/json+some-extension; charset=utf-8
 ```

 If the values are incorrect it will throw an exception.
+Or you can use `MediaType::maybe()` that will return an instance of `Innmind\Immutable\Maybe`.